-- Authorized Dealers are required to submit a monthly sales report to email@example.com no later than the 5th of the month following invoice to the end user.
+- Authorized Dealers are required to submit a monthly sales report by the 5th of each month following invoice to the end user through our reporting portal here.
 If Authorized Dealer has no sales for that month, they are required to report zero sales (a blank reporting template is not required).

 - Prior to submitting the monthly sales report, Authorized Dealers should validate all orders and pricing for accuracy and compliance.

 - Only orders invoiced to the end user agency during the prior month should be reported.
 Orders that have shipped but have not been invoiced should NOT be reported until after the end user agency has been invoiced.